zhoumengxin1999/zhoumengxin.cn/content/authors/admin/_index.md

 highlight_name: true
 ---

-IExploration is the constant theme of my life.
+Exploration is the constant theme of my life.
 From studying in Beijing to Hong Kong, from being a student to becoming a teacher, I have been exploring my unlimited potential.
 I went to internships, did volunteer activities, and obtained certificates in various fields.
 I happily enriched my life.

 Learning is a lifelong act for me.
 I not only want to master learning myself, but I also want my students to benefit from learning.
 I work hard to learn specialized knowledge and do my best to integrate elementary and advanced mathematics to bring a different mathematical learning experience to my students.
 I hope to lead my students to realize that mathematics is a powerful tool.